-On our way to Blanding for some groceries, we decided to stop at the Butler Wash Ruins.
+On our way to Blanding for some groceries for our houseboat trip, we decided to stop at the Butler Wash Ruins.
 I had seen the sign before but didn’t actually know what to expect.
 At all.
-We pulled over and set out waterless, because we were totally prepared.
+We pulled over and set out waterless, because we were totally unprepared as usual.
+Also, if you like Geocaching, there used to be one at the trailhead, but I’m not sure if it’s still there.
+Keep an eye out for it!

 The hike to the overlook of the ruins is about a mile, give or take, neither of us read the sign, but you can keep going up to the ruins themselves.
 I thought of it as a mini Mesa Verde, not that I know what that’s like, but maybe I’ll find out this summer!
 (I know now!)

 While it’s great to look at, we decided to hike down, then back up the other side to the actual ruins.
 This wasn’t actually all that tough, just finding the best way up was.
 We had to turn around a couple times before successfully making it.
 Going back was a breeze, though.
-They were definitely cool to explore, and I’m glad we went across to them.
+The Butler Wash Ruins were definitely cool to explore, and I’m glad we went across to them.

 - Be careful and don’t ruin the ruins.
 Don’t take things and definitely don’t vandalize.
 That’s just not cool.